live IDF strikes military targets in Qom and Isfahan: All the latest news in Middle East conflict

 With the former ruling party’s registration suspended and much of its leadership either in exile or facing legal proceedings, the field has been thrown wide open.
 The resulting vacuum has created an unusually fluid contest, with both established players and new movements racing to fill the void.

 The clear frontrunner is the Bangladesh Nationalist Party (BNP), which has spent the last 15 years in the political wilderness.
-Led by Acting Chairman Tarique Rahman, who returned from exile in London to steer the party’s campaign, the BNP is positioning itself as the natural party of government.
+The BNP is positioning itself as the natural party of government with leader Acting Chairman Tarique Rahman, who returned from exile in London to steer the party’s campaign.

 Campaigning on a platform of “national restoration” and economic stability, the BNP is seeking to harness the anti-incumbency mood that brought down the previous regime.
 Yet its path to a parliamentary majority is far from assured, complicated by the shifting loyalties of its former allies.

 Jamaat-e-Islami, the country’s largest Islamist party, has emerged as a potent independent force.
+It's made up of 11 coations including the National Citizens Party (NCP).
 No longer tethered to the BNP, they are fielding candidates in key constituencies, energised by a base that feels liberated after years of suppression.

-Perhaps the most intriguing wildcard, however, is the National Citizen Party (NCP).
-Born directly from the student-led Anti-Discrimination Student Movement that spearheaded the 2024 uprising, the NCP represents the "Gen Z" vote.
+The National Citizen Party (NCP) was born directly from the student-led Anti-Discrimination Student Movement that spearheaded the 2024 uprising, the NCP represents the "Gen Z" vote.
 While it lacks the BNP’s organisational reach, its candidates carry the moral authority of the revolution, promising a complete break from the dynastic politics of the past.

 Why it matters: Geopolitics and the test of the 'July charter'